flesueur/mi-lxc/README.md

 * host templates in `templates/hosts/<family>/<template>/provision.sh`, which typically provide templates for BGP routers, mail servers, mail clients, ...
 * specific scripts for a given host in `groups/<groupname>/<hostname>/provision.sh`

 To extend it, you can either extend an existing AS (typically, Target) or create a new AS.
-In this second case, you can duplicate Target and then connect it to some transit operator under a new AS number (all BGP-related configuration is specified in `global.json`)
+In this second case, you can duplicate Target and then connect it to some transit operator under a new AS number (all BGP-related configuration is specified in `global.json`).

+This process is described in the [walkthrough tutorial](doc/TUTORIAL.md).

 # License